m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_MicroPython.md

 #### USB programming mode

-> Unzip the downloaded UIFlow Desktop IDE archive, and double-click to execute the application.
+> Unzip the downloaded UIFlow Desktop IDE archive and double-click to run the application.

 <img src="assets/img/related_documents/UIFlow_Desktop_IDE/Desktop_IDE_01.jpg">

-?> After the software starts, it will automatically detect whether your computer has a USB driver (CP210X) installed, click Install, and follow the prompts to install it.
+?> After the software(app) starts, it will automatically detect whether your computer has a USB driver (CP210X), click Install, and follow the prompts to finish installation it.

 <img src="assets/img/related_documents/UIFlow_Desktop_IDE/Desktop_IDE_02.png">

-> After the driver installation is complete, it will automatically enter the UIFlow Desktop IDE and automatically pop up the configuration box.
-At this time, connect the M5 device to the computer through the Tpye-C data cable.
+> After the driver installation is completed, it will automatically enter the UIFlow Desktop IDE with the configuration box popping up.
+At this time, connect the M5 device to the computer via the Tpye-C data cable.

 <img src="assets/img/related_documents/UIFlow_Desktop_IDE/Desktop_IDE_03.png">